 We are grateful to the Christopher and Dana Reeve Foundation for their generous resources to create this and many other projects to ensure our health, safety, participation and inclusion in our world.
 For more information on their fantastic work, visit www.ChristopherReeve.org

 This one-pager can be downloaded and copied for everyone!
 It introduces the most important points for readiness, including items for your “Go Bag” and tips for awareness and planning.
-Keep one hand for yourself or print some for your local friends and organizations.
+Keep one on hand for yourself or print some for your local friends and organizations.

 Large print pamphlet